Last updated on September 3, 2025

 Heliod, Sun-Crowned

-Heliod, Sun-Crowned is on the top of the list mainly because it sees play in a variety of formats.
-You can use it as a card or as a commander, and there’s a multitude of strategies in which it fits, from lifegain to +1/+1 counters and infinite combo.
+Heliod, Sun-Crowned is on the top of the list due to its presence across multiple formats.
+You can use it in the command zone, and in that role it's among the best mono-white commanders.
+There’s a multitude of strategies in which it fits, from lifegain to +1/+1 counters and infinite combo.

 Best Enchantment Creature Payoffs